Celtiberians: Early history

 The cultural stronghold of Celtiberians was the northern area of the central meseta in the upper valleys of the Tagus and Douro east to the Iberus (Ebro) river, in the modern provinces of Soria, Guadalajara, Zaragoza and Teruel.
 There, when Greek and Roman geographers and historians encountered them, the established Celtiberians were controlled by a military aristocracy that had become a hereditary elite.
 The dominant tribe were the Arevaci, who dominated their neighbors from powerful strongholds at Okilis (Medinaceli) and who rallied the long Celtiberian resistance to Rome.
 Other Celtiberians were the Belli and Titti in the Jalón valley, and the Lusones to the east.

 Excavations at the Celtiberian strongholds Kontebakom-Bel Botorrita, Sekaisa Segeda, Termantia complement the grave goods found in Celtiberian cemeteries, where aristocratic tombs of the 6th to 5th centuries BC give way to warrior tombs with a tendency from the 3rd century BC for weapons to disappear from grave goods, either indicating an increased urgency for their distribution among living fighters or, as Almagro-Gorbea and Lorrio think, the increased urbanisation of Celtiberian society.
 Many late Celtiberian oppida are still occupied by modern towns, inhibiting archaeology.

 Metalwork stands out in Celtiberian archaeological finds, partly from its indestructible nature, emphasising Celtiberian articles of warlike uses, horse trappings and prestige weapons.
 The two-edged sword adopted by the Romans was previously in use among the Celtiberians, and Latin lancea, a thrown spear, was a Hispanic word, according to Varro.
 Celtiberian culture was increasingly influenced by Rome in the two final centuries BC.

+"The Celtiberians excel the rest of the world in the construction of their swords; for their point is strong and serviceable, they can deliver a cut with both edges.
+Wherefore the Romans abandoned their traditional swords after the Hannibalian War and adopted those of the Iberians.
+They adopted, I say, the construction of the swords, but they can, by no means, imitate the excellence of the steel or the other points in which they are elaborately finished."